 For indirect notifications, you should consider measures used for other public announcements.
 For example, consider how to incorporate media messaging, including a prominent notice made on your website or other online/digital presence.

 Part 5 – Notification to Organizations

 What does this mean?

-When you notify an individual of a breach involving a real risk of significant harm, you must also notify any other government institutions or organizations that you believe can reduce the risk of harm that could result from the breach or mitigate the harm.
+An organization that notifies an individual of a breach of security safeguards involving a real risk of significant harm must also notify any government institutions or organizations that the organization believes can reduce the risk of harm that could result from the breach or mitigate the harm.

 What are some examples?